Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs | Politics

 Last week, he unveiled a goal to cut emissions in half from 2005 levels, nearly doubling a target laid out by his former boss.
 To help achieve that target, Biden has laid out a $2 trillion infrastructure plan that includes billions in investments in electric vehicles and clean energy that he says will create millions of good-paying jobs.
 His administration has paused new oil and gas leasing on federal lands and waters in what is widely seen as a first step toward a permanent ban.

 DIVERSITY Biden's Cabinet nominees were more diverse in terms of race and gender than any predecessor, at 46% women and 50% nonwhite.
-So far, 21 of 23 Cabinet-level nominees requiring U.S. Senate approval have been confirmed https://graphics.reuters.com/USA-BIDEN/CABINET/yxmvjeyqkpr.
+So far, 21 of 23 Cabinet-level nominees requiring U.S. Senate approval have been confirmed.

 Biden has appointed double the number of women than his predecessors, on average, as well as Pete Buttigieg as the first openly gay Cabinet secretary, Lloyd Austin as the first Black defense secretary, Deb Haaland as the first Native American interior secretary and Alejandro Majorkas as the first immigrant to head the Department of Homeland Security.
 UNITY